dheid/sentry-http-interceptors/README.md

 This project is licensed under the LGPL License - see the [license](LICENSE) file for details.

 ## :loudspeaker: Release Notes

+### 6.9.0

+Use Sentry version number to let consumer find the correct version more easily

 ### 1.0.2